ShirleySuu/Gitcoin/README.md

 - A submission needs to be evaluated as qualified to receive prizes.
 Hence, we reserve the right to withhold payment in the event that none of the submissions meet the standards.

-- Payout will be made in ELF token, pegged to the USD value specified in individual bounties.
+- Payout will be made in $ELF, pegged to the USD value specified in individual bounties.